Quantitative Biology Graduate Track

 E. FEASIBILITY MEETING & ORAL EXAMINATION:

 For Ph.D students, the oral exam will be held in the context of a committee meeting in which the student will lay out their plans for the research for the completion of their dissertation work.
 This should be done during their third year.
+Students must be registered for their advisor’s 994 section in the semester when the exam is taken.
 Before this meeting the student will prepare a feasibility proposal written as a short grant proposal which consists of a project summary (limited to one single-spaced page), and a project description of up to eight single spaced pages (including figures and tables, but excluding the list of references cited).
 It should describe the research in enough detail for the committee to help with planning and to determine the likely success of the research plan.

 The graduate dissertation committee must receive the research proposal at least one week in advance of the feasibility meeting.
 The format of the meeting is that the student will make a formal presentation of the research proposal followed by an in-depth discussion with the committee.
 At the conclusion of the meeting, a majority of the committee must approve of the oral defense of the feasibility proposal in order for the student to pass the oral exam and a separate vote will be taken to determine if the feasibility proposal is acceptable.
 The committee can pass the student for the oral exam while still requiring improvements on the feasibility proposal.